 As with castles on the mainland, there are a series of gates to pass through before reaching the central palace buildings.
 Entering the grounds of the castle is free, but passing through the inner Koufukumon gate requires a ticket which can be purchased just to the left of the gate.

 Once through the Koufukumon Gate, you will be right in front of the Seiden—the hall which was the King’s residence and which housed the throne room.
-Photography inside the Seiden is not permitted.
+This is the area which suffered the most damage during the 2019 fire and is currently under reconstruction.

 After leaving the Seiden at the rear there are more fortifications and smaller buildings to explore.